juanlao7/protopipe_web/README.md

 ## Getting started

-[The basics](basics.html) explain everything you need to know to use Protopipe.
+Read [the basics](basics.html) to learn how to use Protopipe.

-However, if you prefer to learn by doing, you can follow [this quick introductory tutorial](tutorials/introductory).
+However, if you prefer to learn by doing, follow [this quick introductory tutorial](tutorials/introductory).